This site requires a more recent version of Adobe Flash Player to function properly.

 Factory channel is promising

 American Eagle’s factory channel, which was launched not too long ago, has been generating better sales than the company’s mainline stores.
-During Q3 fiscal 2013, factory stores delivered mid-single digit, positive comparable store sales, despite the tough retail environment, and the retailer saw improvement in 2014 as well.
+During 2013, factory stores delivered positive comparable store sales, despite the tough retail environment, and the retailer saw improvement in 2014 as well.
 Although currently this channel is not big enough to have a material impact on American Eagle’s results, the U.S. market does provide huge room for its growth.
-The retailer has opened 29 factory stores so far in the year, and plans another 10 for the fourth quarter and 26 for the next year.
-This will bring its store count to 140 by the end of 2014, which will still be significantly less that its mainline store count (900+).
-American Eagle’s made-for-factory products have resonated very well with its customers over the past, and it now represents almost 50% of the assortments offered in factory stores.
-Therefore, we believe that this channel is well positioned to be a bigger business for the company in the future.
+The retailer opened 39 factory stores in 2013, and another 26 in 2014 and opened an undisclosed number of factory stores in 2015 as well.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?